-The Do's and Dont's of HVAC Maintenance
+The Dos and Don’ts of HVAC Maintenance

 But how often should you schedule maintenance?
 What kind of maintenance can you perform yourself, and when do you need to bring in a professional team?
 And, of course, what can you do to stay productive when your usual HVAC units are shut down for maintenance or repair?

-- Clean air ducts every 2 years
+- DO clean the air ducts every two years to avoid clogs

-- Inspect the fan, bearings, and belts
+- DO inspect the fan, bearings, and belts

-- Lubricate all moving parts including motors
+- DO lubricate all moving parts including motors

-- Clean and adjust dampers annually
+- DO clean and adjust the dampers every year

 - Replace the filters on the heating equipment